hjelmw/MyVulkanPlayground/README.md

 # Features
 In this project I have implemented several systems meant for simplifying interaction with the [Graphics Pipeline](https://en.wikipedia.org/wiki/Graphics_pipeline) and exposed them to a base class called CDrawPass.

-There are managers for handling keyboard/mouse inputs, resource state tracking, pipeline helpers & shader binding tables as well as a rudimentary model rendering system.
+There are helpers for handling keyboard/mouse inputs, resource state tracking, pipeline management & shader binding tables as well as a rudimentary model rendering system.
 The base class is overridable and has two functions: InitPass and DrawPass.
 InitPass is called once on startup while DrawPass runs once per frame.
+The entire viewport is additionally rendered through ImGui and you can inspect all textures in real time.

 You can have a look under [source/VulkanEngine/DrawPasses/](https://github.com/hjelmw/MyVulkanPlayground/tree/main/source/VulkanEngine/DrawPasses
 ) to see what rendering techniques have currently been implemented.
 Some sample code can be found below